Kokila0609/mslearn-ai-agents/Labfiles/04-semantic-kernel/python/Develop an Azure AI agent with the Semantic Kernel SDK.md

 Deploy a model in an Azure AI Foundry project
 Let's start by deploying a model in an Azure AI Foundry project.

-In a web browser, open the Azure AI Foundry portal at https://ai.azure.com and sign in using the username User1-54862101@LODSPRODMCA.onmicrosoft.com and the password qgbE7dG6.
+In a web browser, open the Azure AI Foundry portal at https://ai.azure.com and sign in using the username

 Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the Azure AI Foundry logo at the top left to navigate to the home page, which looks similar to the following image (close the Help pane if it's open):

 Screenshot of Azure AI Foundry portal.